quqixun/MLAlgorithms/README.md

 ```
 conda env create -f environment.yml
 ```
-- Activate the environment in Linux and macOS (remove "source" if you use Windows).
+- Activate the environment in Linux and macOS (remove "source" if you use Windows)
+befor you run the test of this repo.
 ```
 source activate algo
 ```